Deep Learning accuracy validation framework¶

 sudo apt-get install python3 python3-dev python3-setuptools python3-pip

-Python setuptools and python package manager (pip) install packages into system directory by default.
-Installation of accuracy checker tested only via virtual environment.
+Python* setuptools and Python* package manager (pip) install packages into system directory by default.
+Installation of Accuracy Checker is tested only via virtual environment.

 python3 -m pip install virtualenv python3 -m virtualenv -p `which python3` <directory_for_environment>